 - "National Objectives of General Education" was approved in 2004, where the role of environmental education was emphasized.
-On the basis of this document, elaboration of national study plans of general education will be completed in May 2005 where environmental education is considered as a priority.
-These activities are being implemented on the basis of abovementioned program.
-This process will be more active after the conference of the Ministers of Environment and Health (Lithuania, 2005)
+On the basis of this document, elaboration of national study plans of general education were completed in May 2005 where environmental education is considered as a priority.
+These activities are being implemented on the basis of above-mentioned program.
+This process became more active after the conference of the Ministers of Environment and Health (Lithuania, 2005)